 In 2023 we continue our series of walks to celebrate women’s lives as we explore new places.
-This time we visit York where many scenes of Gentleman Jack were filmed and which make for some great walking tours.
+This time we visit York which is a beautiful Yorkshire City in the North of England.
+To walk the city walls, to explore the hidden streets and hopefully to sit in a little english sun and soak up the atmosphere.
 Your guide Brenda will help you discover this fascinating English Yorkshire City.

 Guide: Brenda Whisker

 Walking Grade: 1 Goat – this is a walk to bring women together to explore this beautiful northern yorkshire town together.

 Base: The Bar Convent Living Heritage Centre in the heart of York.
 England’s oldest living convent still home to a community of catholic sisters.
 It was one of the earliest educational establishments for young women in the country.
 It now offers modern accommodation and a cosy cafe for breakfast and lunches.

 Please arrive by 3pm if you can for a briefing with your guide and a short walk.
 Check in starts at 3pm.

 There is a train station in York and the nearest airport is Leeds/Bradford approx 1 hour by train to York or Manchester approx 2 hours by train.

 Departure is after a morning walk on the last day.

 If you need help with flights or trains do get in touch with Helen our travel concierge service – email@example.com Or call on – 01522 716180/07775 927746